 Make an Impact in Southwest Ohio

-Since 2012, Teach For America Southwest Ohio has worked alongside partners in Cincinnati, Dayton, and Northern Kentucky to create opportunities for kids in underserved communities.
+Since 2012, Teach For America Ohio has worked alongside partners in Dayton, Cincinnati, Cleveland, Columbus, and Northern Kentucky to create opportunities for kids in underserved communities.

-As a corps member, you’ll work in a rapidly expanding region, that includes schools in Greater Cincinnati and Dayton in Ohio, and Covington and Newport in Kentucky.
+As a corps member, you’ll work in a rapidly expanding region, that includes schools in Greater Cincinnati, Columbus, Cleveland, and Dayton in Ohio, and Covington in Kentucky.
 Depending on your placement, your priorities will shift: For some communities, the pressing priority is to give students access to AP teachers, while in others, increasing the percentage of students who graduate high school in four years is the priority.